Kozova1/Parsec-Integration-With-RetroPie/README.md

   If you don't want the driver changed run this command instead of step 4: sudo bash setup.sh nodrv

+  You can also add the following arguments to the script to disable editing the theme and disable installing parsec, in case you already installed it: notheme noparsec

   Contact me if you have any concerns / problems /Issues
   ------------------------------------------------------
   Discord: Kozova1 #1926